survivejs/webpack-book/manuscript/optimizing/01_minifying.md

 npm install optimize-css-assets-webpack-plugin cssnano --save-dev
 ```

-Just like for JavaScript, we can wrap the idea within a configuration part:
+Like for JavaScript, we can wrap the idea within a configuration part:

 **webpack.parts.js**